jakemeout/jakehyde.com/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Deploy on Vercel

+Deploy on [Vercel](https://vercel.com) for an instant production-ready setup.
+For details, refer to the [Next.js deployment guide](https://nextjs.org/docs/deployment).

+## Additional Information

+For further information on the API routes and components, inspect the code or refer to any provided documentation.

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.